Disclosure: We may earn a commission from links on this page. Learn more.

-In this updated 2026 guide, you’ll discover the best free PC optimizers and free computer optimizer tools for Windows.
-We’ll cover simple cleaners, CCleaner’s one-click tune-ups, suites with optional pro version upgrades and utilities that sync settings or backups with the cloud, so you can choose the setup that actually fits how you use your PC.
+In this updated 2026 guide, you’ll find the best free PC optimizer tools for Windows, including official Microsoft options, lightweight cleaners, and freemium suites with optional upgrades, so you can pick one setup that fits how you use your PC.

 How Free Optimization Software Helps Speed Up Your PC